 *NOTE: During the summer most schools are closed.
 Please send requests to :

 J.W.
 Singleton Education Centre, c/o School Operations, 2050 Guelph Line, Burlington, ON L7P 5A8

 It is easy to get more information and get started in a program which interests you.
 Check out the Guide to Secondary Schools.

-Please bring the following supporting documentation with you in order to register:
+Please send the following supporting documentation with registration form in order to register:

 - Proof of age & citizenship – birth certificate or passport